 It’s amazing, and best of all: no grittyness in your pre- or post-workout drink.
 WOOP!
 Fun fact: It’s actually a milk frother, but it works amazingly well, so I don’t really care what it’s called.

 On kickboxing days, about halfway through the workout, the skin just below and behind my armpits would start to sting.
 By the end, I’d have big red splotches of tender, irritated skin.
 It was especially bad on days we had a lot of body shots.
 Apparently this is what the kids call “chafing.”
 Blech.

 I was skeptical, but on my husband’s suggestion, I gave Body Glide a try.
 It was like the heavens opened up and bestowed a gift upon my skin.
 This is the same stuff serious runners use on their thighs, and I can see why: it works like a charm.

 Remote start and a wifi-connected garage door opener

 I started at my gym in January of 2017, and that first winter was brutal.
 I’d start my car and come back inside to eat a snack, hoping it’d be warmed up by the time I needed to dash out the door.
 It wasn’t, and it sucked.

 When winter #2 rolled around, I was ready.
-I had a remote starter installed on my car and added a wifi-connected system to my garage door opener.
+That fall, I installed a remote starter on my car and added a wifi-connected system to my garage door opener.

 Now, my wake-up routine looks like this: Alarm goes off; I grab my phone and roll out of bed, straight into the en suite bath just a few feet away.
 My keys are in the bathroom counter (I put them there before bed), so I start my car with my key fob, then open the garage door from my phone (so I don’t flood the house with carbon monoxide).